University of Wisconsin–Madison

 Once you withdraw, you cannot continue to hold a student hourly job.
 Please be sure to tell your supervisor of your intent to withdraw.

 You cannot continue to live in University Housing if you are not currently enrolled.
 You must notify University Housing at assignme@housing.wisc.edu or (608) 262-2522 when you submit a withdrawal request to begin the contract cancellation process.
-Students must move out of their residence hall within 24 hours of withdrawal from the University.
+You must move out of their residence hall within 24 hours of withdrawal from the university.

 You may consult the Campus Area Housing office with concerns regarding private leases.